 Water Infrastructure

-Most Spend: The middle 60% of operations spend approximately $180–$480 per acre ($445–$1,186/ha) for a complete, operational rest rotation system.
-This range accounts for a "middle-of-the-road" approach using quality, long-term materials that require moderate professional installation assistance.
+Most Spend: The middle 60% of operations spend approximately $188–$500 per acre ($465–$1,236/ha) for a complete, operational rest rotation system.
+This range encapsulates the cost of utilizing professional-grade, long-lasting high-tensile fencing and multi-paddock water delivery systems that resist UV degradation and seasonal freezing.

 Sources behind this view